-- Progress towards the target of zero deaths and serious injuries on the region's road network (five year rolling average). - Progress towards the target of zero deaths and serious injuries with alcohol or drugs as contributing factors (five year rolling average). - Progress towards the target of zero deaths and serious injuries with speed as a contributing factor (five year rolling average). - Progress towards the target of zero social cost of deaths and serious injuries on the region's road network below (five year rolling average). - Progress towards the target of zero deaths and serious injuries on the region's rail network below (five year rolling average).
+- To achieve the target of zero deaths and serious injuries on the region's road network. - To achieve the target of zero deaths and serious injuries with alcohol or drugs as contributing factors. - To achieve the target of zero deaths and serious injuries with speed as a contributing factor. - To achieve the target of zero social cost of deaths and serious injuries on the region's road network. - To achieve the target of zero deaths and serious injuries on the region's rail network.